EnricoMi/publish-unit-test-result-action/README.md

 of this action (`uses: EnricoMi/publish-unit-test-result-action/composite@v2`).

-If you have to use absolute paths with the non-composite variant of this action (`uses: EnricoMi/publish-unit-test-result-action@v2`), you have to copy files to a relative path first:
+If you have to use absolute paths with the non-composite variant of this action (`uses: EnricoMi/publish-unit-test-result-action@v2`), you have to copy files to a relative path first, and then use the relative path:

 ```yaml
 - name: Copy Test Results